Quick Guide: Your College Degree Options

-This two-year degree is an Associate of Arts (A.A.) or Associate of Science (A.S.).
-Some students who earn this degree transfer to a four-year program to earn a bachelor’s degree.
-Others complete associate degrees to prepare to go straight to work.
-Community colleges, career colleges and some four-year colleges offer these degrees.
+Some students who earn an associate degree transfer to a four-year program to earn a bachelor’s degree.
+Others complete associate degrees and then go straight to work.

 Students earn professional degrees to become licensed to work in professions like medicine or law.
 The M.D. degree is an example.
 Professional programs generally require a college degree before you start them and then at least three years of study to complete.

 The doctorate and professional degrees are the highest levels of education one can attain.
 They signify mastery of a subject and often come with the coveted title “doctor.”
 Although the two are similar, there are some important differences.

 A doctorate or doctoral degree is a research-oriented degree focused on scholarly development.
 The most common doctorate is the Doctor of Philosophy (PhD).
 Despite the name, a PhD covers many disciplines, not just philosophy.